Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Great, we now know how to equip and evaluate gear on a basic level.
 Since you will change gear so frequently while leveling, we will save a discussion on gear optimization for a future guide.
 In the next part, we will talk more about items.

-If you have already feel comfortable with items, feel free to jump ahead to whatever guide looks the most helpful below:
+Otherwise, feel free to jump ahead to whatever guide looks the most helpful below:

 Leave a Reply